-1.3 TBA Public Relations and Marketing Coordinator Updated to new policy template.
-1.2 Added new paragraph Council informs and consults effectively with the community via both owned and earned media channels.
-This policy outlines Council's position on liaison with earned media channels.
-1.4 Deleted good and added cooperative.
-1.4 Deleted Social, electronic, digital and print media are principal means by which Council can inform and consult effectively with its community 2.1 Deleted paragraph.
-Reference to previous review is not required as it is specified in the version history.
+1.3 TBA Public Relations Updated to new policy TBA

+and Marketing template.

+Coordinator 1.2 Added new paragraph

+Council informs and

+consults effectively with

+the community via both

+owned and earned media

+channels.
+This policy

+outlines Council's position

+on liaison with earned

+media channels.

+1.4 Deleted good and

+added cooperative.

+1.4 Deleted Social,

+electronic, digital and print

+media are principal means

+by which Council can

+inform and consult

+effectively with its

+community

+2.1 Deleted paragraph.

+Reference to previous

+review is not required as it

+is specified in the version

+history.
 2.2 Added - the norm.

-2.3 Deleted traditional media, such as 2.4.
-Deleted matter lack of trust. , or simply preferring the ritual of turning on the television, tuning into the radio or holding a paper in our hands.
-2.5 Deleted burgeoning and added dominant.
+2.3 Deleted traditional

+media, such as

+2.4.
+Deleted matter lack of

+trust. , or simply preferring

+the ritual of turning on the

+television, tuning into the

+radio or holding a paper in

+our hands.

+2.5 Deleted burgeoning

+and added dominant.

 2.7.
-Added new paragraph Port Stephens Council's Public Relations and Marketing approach has evolved to adapt to the changes, adopting a focus on our owned media channels.
-As well as TBA
+Added new paragraph

+Port Stephens Council's

+Public Relations and

+Marketing approach has

+evolved to adapt to the

+changes, adopting a focus

+on our owned media

+channels.
+As well as

+reaching our own

+audience, owned media